neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

   `/?firstName=value1&lastName=value2&...`.
 - The page is reloaded and thus the data is lost for us.

-None of them is useful.
+None of that is useful, if we want to do something with the submitted data in our frontend code.
 You can prevent this behavior with a method called `.preventDefault()`.

 ---